Partnering to improve youth mental health

 Dr. Gregory Simon is an investigator at Kaiser Permanente Washington Health Research Institute, a psychiatrist in Kaiser Permanente’s Behavioral Health Service, and a faculty member of the Kaiser Permanente School of Medicine and the University of Washington.
 Dr. Simon’s research focuses on improving access to and quality of mental health care, especially for mood disorders and people at risk for self-harm and suicide.
 His specific areas of research include improving adherence to medication, increasing the availability of effective psychotherapy, personalization of treatment for mood disorders, evaluating peer support by and for people with mood disorders, prediction of suicidal behavior, population-based suicide prevention programs, and racial/ethnic disparities in mental health care.
 Dr. Simon currently leads the Mental Health Research Network (MHRN) a NIMH-funded cooperative agreement supporting population-based mental health research across 14 large health systems.

 As a Senior Advisor, Dr. Simon meets quarterly with Drs.
-Weiner and Dorsey to discuss IMPACT Center leadership and progress, using MHRN as a model to provide support in optimizing structures, processes, and products.
+Dorsey and Weiner to discuss IMPACT Center leadership and progress, using MHRN as a model to provide support in optimizing structures, processes, and products.

 Senior Advisor